What do you believe?

 You might not be aware, but somewhere inside you, there are answers to these questions.
 And they show up in your words and actions.

 But the degree of consciousness you bring to your beliefs is of paramount importance.
 For one, it paves the way to a more fulfilling, meaningful life.
-This is why I maintain a working document of highly resonant quotes and passages, which I call “core beliefs”.
+This is why I maintain a Living Document of highly resonant quotes and passages, which I call “core beliefs”.